RoskiDeluge/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt allows us to hash the users password so it is stored in a secure manner.

 - [ ] What does bcrypt do to slow down attackers?

+The bcrypt algorithm hashes the password multiple times which forces the attacker to know the algorithm used and how many rounds were used to generate the hash.

 - [ ] What are the three parts of the JSON Web Token?

+The header; the payload; the signature.

 ## Minimum Viable Product